meshery/meshery/docs/pages/project/contributing/contributing-ui-tests.md

 docker run --rm --network host --init -it mcr.microsoft.com/playwright:v1.44.0-jammy /bin/sh -c "cd /home/pwuser && npx -y playwright@1.44.0 run-server --port 8080"
 ```

-{% include alert.html type="warning" content="Keep in mind this is just for development purposes inside your local system and don’t try to expose your container network to the host system using --rm --network on production or CI" %}
+{% include alert.html type="warning" content="Keep in mind this is just for development purposes inside your local system and don’t try to expose your container network to the host system using --network host on production or CI" %}

 In the last step, run this command to run the test cases: